Category Archives: Technology

 Photo: iStock

-Show and Tell: A human shows the program what a bridge is.
-Then he shows the program what a building is.
-The program takes note of the characteristics of each, technically called patterns.
+The program takes note of the patterns of each classification.
 If computer instructions were written in plain English, this is what it would say:

 This is a bridge.
 Look at the patterns that make up the bridge.
 And this is a building.
 Look at the patterns that make up the building.
+I can see distinguishable differences in the characteristics between the two.
+Let me match them up to the unknown data and make a decision on whether this new data is a bridge or a building.

-Supervised learning is used in many applications such as image recognition, speech recognition, natural language processing and recommendation systems.
+Supervised learning is used in many applications such as image recognition, speech recognition, and natural language processing.

 It’s Raining Cats and Dogs

-A supervised learning algorithm could be trained using a set of images called “cats” and “dogs”, and each cat and dog are labeled as such.
+A supervised learning algorithm could be trained using a set of images called “cats” and “dogs”, and each cat and dog are labeled with data points that distinguish each.

 The program would be designed to learn the difference between the animals by using pattern recognition as it scans each image.